jasonYuRong/project2-CI-CD/README.md

-# AWS Deployment Guide for E-commerce Platform
+# E-commerce Platform with CI/CD (AWS CodePipline)

-This guide will walk you through the steps required to set up and deploy your e-commerce services using the AWS Console.
+🙌 This guide will walk you through the steps required to set up and deploy your e-commerce platform with cloud-native architecture and microservices. 🙌

 ---

-## Prerequisites
+## 🧰 Prerequisites
 - AWS account
 - Docker installed locally
 - AWS CLI configured (optional)

 ---

-## Overview
+## 🍀 Overview

 ### 1. Introduction

 The purpose of this project is to design and implement an e-commerce platform using AWS cloud services.
 The application allows users to search for products and make purchases.
 In Part 2, the architecture leverages AWS services like ECS, ECR, CodePipeline, and DynamoDB to ensure scalability, reliability, and performance.

 ### 2. Components

-#### ECS Fargate
 - **Service 1 (Product Lookup):** Handles product search requests by querying DynamoDB for product data.
 - **Service 2 (Order Processing):** Processes customer orders by updating product inventory in DynamoDB.
 - **Service 3 (Web Server):** Manages user interactions with the platform (UI/UX) and serves product pages.
-- All services use **ECS Service Connect** to implement service mesh for communication.
+> **Note:** All services use **ECS Service Connect** to implement service mesh for communication.

-#### Application Integration
 - **SNS (Simple Notification Service):** The Web Server publishes events (e.g., product search or order placement) to SNS.
 - **SQS (Simple Queue Service):** Two queues are subscribed to SNS for processing messages:
   - **OrderQueue:** Consumed by the Order Processing service.